 - domain is the full qualified domain name

 - file is the absolute or relative path of the zone file in text format

 - type is the kind of name server YADIFA is for this zone. type can be:

-- Master
+- Primary

-- Slave.
+- Secondary.

-In this example, YADIFA is configured as a master.
+In this example, YADIFA is configured as a primary name server.
 This means that the original zone file is on this server and you need to edit the zone file on this server.